Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: The path segment term via the invariance principle

 where $D_{\omega_i}$ is the visible normal distribution function (VNDF).
 Interestingly, the product of the phase function and the $\left|\Lambda\left(\omega_{i}\right)\right|$ results in the vertex term of the single bounce.

-\paragraph{\textsc{Case 3.}} The light is scattered once in the added layer, reaches media $\mathcal{M}$, and later leaves the media by going through the thin layer.
+\paragraph{\textsc{Case 3.}} The light is scattered once in the added layer, reaches \revises{medium} $\mathcal{M}$, and later leaves the \revises{medium} by going through the thin layer.
 Since the scattering direction in the added layer could be any direction in the lower-hemisphere, there is an integral on the lower-hemisphere here:

 \paragraph{\textsc{Case 4.}} The symmetric case of case 3, where the scattering happens on the outgoing direction:

 The invariance principle implies that the four cases should guarantee energy conservation: